 How many people go on the expeditions?

-Generally we try to organise the trips ourselves and bring in people with expertise we don't have, like dog teams.
+Generally we try to organize the trips ourselves and bring in people with expertise we don't have, like dog teams.
 In South Georgia we were six, plus two boat crew.

 Your attempt for the North Pole fell short – why, and how did you feel?

 We were climbing down a large block of ice and it moved.
-Our 90kg sled landed on us and we were on such a tight schedule that we didn't have time to rest and recover, so we had to stop.
-It's a tough challenge – only 152 people have walked to the Pole whereas more than 500 have been to space.
+Our 200 lb. sled landed on us and we were on such a tight schedule that we didn't have time to rest and recover, so we had to stop.
+It's a tough challenge.
+Only 152 people have walked to the Pole, whereas more than 500 have been to space.

 All our equipment is still in Resolute waiting for another attempt but the company that flies teams to the start have stopped supporting expeditions.

 Describe the storms on the Iceland ice cap.
 How terrifying were they?

 We were hammered by storm after storm for eight days, dumping so much snow that we had to dig out our tent every two hours to stop it collapsing.
 It was relentless!